ezraporter/AWS-Educational-Training/ACloudGuru_Certified_Cloud_Practitioner_Notes.md

     - Web distribution for websites
     - RTMP for media streaming

 CloudFront can be found under "Networking & Delivery".
-Note that setting up a CloudFront distrubtion can take approximately a half an hour.
+Note that setting up a CloudFront distribution can take approximately a half an hour.
 Cached objects are given a TTL i.e. **Time to Live**.

 ### EC2 101: Elastic Compute Cloud